Mattcreates25/intern_journal/README.md

 2. types of organisms or viruses to focus on.

 ## __milestone 6__ :pushpin:
-collect nucleic acid and/or proteomic sequences that will be included in the repository for my library
+fetch model nucleic acid and/or proteomic sequences that will be included in the repository for my library

 ## __milestone 7__ :pushpin: